JamieMair/MuJoCo.jl/docs/src/examples/humanoid_lqr.md

 qfrc_test = data.qfrc_actuator
 println("Desired force match actual forces: ", all((qfrc_test .≈ qfrc0)[7:end]))
 ```
-Let's also have a look at how the model behaves if we start it at exactly our control set-point.
+Let's also have a look at how the model behaves if we start it exactly at our set point.
 ```julia
 reset!(model, data)
 data.qpos .= qpos0